skytap/course-manager-examples/cs-templates/node-course-manager/README.md

-# Skytap Cloud Scripts - Node.js Script Template for Course Manager
+# Cloud Scripts - Node.js Script Template for Course Manager

-This is a code template that can be used as a starting point for developing a Skytap Cloud Scripts script for Course Manager in Node.js.
+This is a code template that can be used as a starting point for developing a Cloud Scripts script for Course Manager in Node.js.

 ## Using This Template

 * `script.js` is the entry point of your script -- replace the sample code it contains with your own.
 You're welcome to add other files and directories under lib/ for use in the script.
 * Add any npm packages required by your script to `package.json`.
-* Refer to the Skytap Cloud Scripts documentation for information about:
+* Refer to the Cloud Scripts documentation for information about:
-  * Building, running, and pushing scripts built with this template using the skytapcs command-line tool
+  * Building, running, and pushing scripts built with this template using the cloudscripts command-line tool
   * Options to further customize of the runtime environment

 ## Interacting with Course Manager From Your Script